On getting to financial freedom faster.

 I’ve never owned a new car in my life simply because I couldn’t stomach losing a few thousand for the extremely short-lived pleasure of driving a new car off the lot.
 I’ve always bought good quality used cars for cash and then driven them for years.
 When I married, I quickly got my husband off his fancy leased car and into a nice used BMW station wagon as a more sensible family car.

 He has converted to my thrifty ways now that he can afford a personal trainer at an expensive x-Fit gym and still save money.
-However, I seem to be the only one of my friends who thinks it an absurd waste of money to buy a new car, especially if financed, so I was quite pleased to read that I’m not the only one who is a fan of buying used or at least inexpensive cars as a way to accelerate financial freedom.
+However, I seem to be the only one of my friends who thinks it an absurd waste of money to buy or finance a new car.
+So I am quite happy to read that I’m not the only fan of buying used or inexpensive car as a way to accelerate financial freedom.

 Our two cars, a cute Nissan Cube and a very sleek Honda Elysium, (neither of which are one bit “crappy” by the way) come in well under this rule, which leaves plenty of money on the table for funding retirement, weekly massages, personal trainers and house cleaners—all of which make me much happier and healthier than driving a new car.